-Karen Musson is informed of her honor as the Leon S. Peters Award winner in Fresno on Monday.
+Karen Musson is informed of her honor as the Leon S. Peters Award winner in Fresno in November 2019.
 Photo by David Castellon

 Written by The Business Journal Staff